No personal income tax on worldwide income

 Limited double tax treaty network compared with larger EU states

-Corporate income tax of up to 25% if more than 25% of turnover is generated outside Monaco
+Corporate income tax is up to 25% if more than 25% of turnover is generated outside Monaco

-Monaco is a sovereign principality on the French Riviera, bordering France and the Mediterranean Sea.
-It is not a member of the European Union, but it uses the euro and is closely integrated into the French system for VAT and customs purposes.
-With a population of around 38,000, Monaco is known for political stability, security, and a strong private-banking environment.
+Monaco is a sovereign principality on the French Riviera, bordering France and the Mediterranean.
+It is not an EU member but uses the euro and follows French VAT/customs rules.
+Population about 38,000 habitants; known for stability, security, and private banking.

-It is important to note that Monaco is currently under increased monitoring by the Financial Action Task Force (FATF) and is classified by the European Union as a high-risk third country in the area of AML/CFT.
-This does not prevent company formation or opening a bank account, but it does lead to enhanced due diligence, stricter compliance checks, and sometimes longer onboarding processes at EU banks and financial institutions.
+Important: Monaco is under increased FATF monitoring and classified by the EU as a high-risk third country for AML/CFT.
+This does not prevent company formation or banking, but leads to enhanced due diligence, stricter compliance, and longer onboarding at EU banks.

 Contact us for an individual assessment and possible alternative solutions.